mcteamster/white/docs/cloud.md

-# AWS Hosting Architecture
+# Cloud Hosting Architecture
-The game is hosted on AWS using the following services:
+The game is hosted on multiple cloud providers using the following services:
 - AWS CloudFront for the Web App
 - AWS API Gateway, SQS, and Lambda for the Global Card Creation and 'Like' API
 - Virtual Machines for the `boardgame.io` Game Servers in multiple regions